msalibian/tau-tests/README.md

 a <- fasttau_Opt(x = xa, y = x2$RT)
 ```

-We now build a robust-leverage vs residuals plot:
+We now build a robust-leverage vs residuals plot, and indicate potential outliers in red:

 ``` r
 # Compute robust leverage measures (Mahalanobis distances computed in the